metrorailings/OwlBlog/content/posts/2022-week-1-insights.md

 The Cardinals are committed to man coverage, perhaps too much to their own detriment against a team known for its motioning and pick routes.

+Kyler picking up right where he left off, starting the game limp.
+He needs to do better.

 ***

 ## Giants @ Titans